anvaka/streaming-svg-parser/README.md

 ## usage

-I need to document this better, but the here is a quick demo of how the parser could work to print indented elements along with their attributes:
+I need to document this better, but here is a quick demo of how the parser could work to print indented elements along with their attributes:

 ``` js